Workday/warp-core/gh-pages-src/content/contents/getting_started_java.md

 {{< /highlight >}}

-Occasionally users may require usage of a lower-level api and direct access to a "TestId".
-At the database level, a "TestId" is used as a unique test identifier, stored as a fully qualified test method name.
-For this use case we provide implicits augmenting Junit "TestInfo".
-A "TestInfo" is available to all JUnit tests using a default "ParameterResolver" that is automatically configured for all tests.
-Java users can call "TestId.fromTestInfo" directly, while scala users can make use of an implicit conversion:
+Occasionally users may require usage of a lower-level api and direct access to a `TestId`.
+At the database level, a `TestId` is used as a unique test identifier, stored as a fully qualified test method name.
+For this use case we provide implicits augmenting Junit `TestInfo`.
+A `TestInfo` is available to all JUnit tests using a default `ParameterResolver` that is automatically configured for all tests.
+Java users can call `TestId.fromTestInfo` directly, while scala users can make use of an implicit conversion:

 Java:
 {{< highlight java "linenos=, style=perldoc" >}}